LZeroAnalytics/thornode/docs/mimir.md

 - `KillSwitchDuration`: Duration (in blocks) until switching is deprecated
 - `MinimumPoolLiquidityFee`: Minimum liquidity fee an active pool should accumulate to avoid being demoted, set to 0 to disable demote pool based on liquidity fee
 - `MaxRuneSupply`\*: Maximum supply of RUNE
+- `PendulumUseEffectiveSecurity`: Determines the [Incentive Pendulum](./concepts/incentive-pendulum.md) perception of the `securing`.
+If set to 1, `Effective Security Bond` is used; otherwise `Total Effective Bond` is applied.
+- `PendulumUseVaultAssets`: Determines the [Incentive Pendulum](./concepts/incentive-pendulum.md) perception of the `securing`.
+If set to 1, `Total Pooled` is used; otherwise `Vaulted Assets` is applied.
+- `PendulumAssetsBasisPoints`: Scales the Incentive Pendulum perception of the `secured` L1 asset size, where values above 100% overestimate and values below 100% underestimate the amount of `secured` assets.

 ## Miscellaneous